 Subletting is a great option for renters if they are ever in need of their lease being covered.
 By asking about the subletting policy during a tour, you are aware of the potential to have this option in case your future plans change.

 When touring an apartment, asking about parking is important because it directly affects your convenience.
 Parking is sometimes included in rent but there are also cases where there's an additional fee you pay for parking.
 If you live in a city where parking is a little less accessible, you may have to pay for a parking garage pass.
+If you often have visitors, inquire about guest parking options like guest passes or designated spots.

 If you're someone who prefers convenience and doesn't want the hassle of buying or moving furniture, a furnished apartment might be a better fit than a standard, non-furnished apartment.
 Knowing whether the apartment comes with furniture helps you estimate your expenses and plan your budget accordingly, or determine if the furniture is an expense you want to take on.